Gardimy/ror_recipe_app/README.md

 - [x] Integrated CanCanCan gem for user authorization (CRUD control).
 - [x] Tests to verify the behavior of controller actions and responses.
 - [x] Integration tests to cover user interactions.
+   - Allow User to create food
+   - allow user to save ingredients

 <p align="right">(<a href="#readme-top">back to top</a>)</p>